ZeratuuLL/Reinforcement-Learning/Continuous Control/DDPG/Readme.md

   * I think that somehow hurts.
 Not a surprise.
 I will change that back now. **Next: set replaybuffer larger**

   * **Next: set learning rate for actor smaller(0.1 if critic --> 0.01 of critic)**

+  * That is stupid.
+Changing that back.
+Someone said that adding batch normalization after first hidden layer will be helpful. **Trying**